Ukrainian Catholic Archeparchy of Ternopil–Zboriv

 The Archeparchy of Ternopil - Zboriv is an ecclesiastical territory or ecclesiastical province of the Ukrainian Greek Catholic Church — a particular Eastern Catholic Church, that is located in Ukraine.
 It was erected in 1993.
 As a metropolitan see, it has two suffragan sees — Buchach and Kamyanets-Podilskyi.
-The incumbent Metropolitan Archbishop is Vasyl Semeniuk.
+The incumbent Metropolitan Archbishop is Teodor Martyniuk.
 The cathedral church of the archeparchy is the Cathedral of the Immaculate Conception of the Holy Mother of God in the city of Ternopil.